Sapal de Castro Marim e Vila Real de Santo António

 About Sapal de Castro Marim e Vila Real de Santo António

-Sapal de Castro Marim e Vila Real de Santo António Nature Reserve protects approximately 2,089 hectares of salt marsh, salt pans, and associated habitats at the mouth of the Guadiana River on the southeastern tip of Portugal's Algarve coast.
-Established in 1975 as Portugal's first nature reserve, the area encompasses the extensive saline wetlands where the Guadiana estuary meets the Atlantic Ocean along the Spanish border.
+Sapal de Castro Marim e Vila Real de Santo António Nature Reserve protects approximately 2,300 hectares of salt marsh, salt pans, and associated habitats at the mouth of the Guadiana River on the southeastern tip of Portugal's Algarve coast.
+[1] Established on 27 March 1975 under Decree-Law 162/75, this was the first nature reserve created in Portugal — a pioneering designation made as an urgent measure to prevent the salt marshes from being used as a rubbish dumping site.
 The landscape is dominated by traditional artisanal salt pans that have been in continuous production for centuries, creating a geometric mosaic of evaporation pools that provide outstanding habitat for waterbirds.
-The warm Mediterranean climate and productive estuarine waters support year-round wildlife activity making this one of the most important wetland sites in southern Portugal.
+The reserve holds Ramsar Wetland of International Importance status.
+[2] The warm Mediterranean climate and productive estuarine waters support year-round wildlife activity making this one of the most important wetland sites in southern Portugal.

 Wildlife Ecosystems

-The salt pans and marshes support exceptional waterbird populations with over 200 species recorded.
-Flamingos are the most iconic residents with hundreds present year-round feeding in the shallow saline pools.
+The salt pans and marshes support exceptional waterbird populations with over 153 species recorded.
+[1] Flamingos are the most iconic residents with hundreds present year-round feeding in the shallow saline pools; in 2021 around 3,000 flamingos formed a colony and approximately 550 chicks were born — the first successful flamingo breeding in Portugal.
 Breeding species include avocet, black-winged stilt, Kentish plover, and little tern.
 The salt pans provide habitat for brine shrimp populations that sustain flamingos and other specialised feeders.
 Wintering waders include significant numbers of dunlin, redshank, and grey plover.
 Spoonbills frequent the marshes.
 Raptors include marsh harrier and short-eared owl during winter.
 The Guadiana estuary supports fish populations and otter.
 Chameleons inhabit vegetation on the reserve margins.

 Flora Ecosystems